WilliamSEWhite/SoundPaletteUI/README.md

 | [Kaija Sproxton](mailto:ks21lk@brocku.ca) | Documentation Specialist | Front End Developer  |
 | [William White](mailto:ww18fj@brocku.ca)  | Lead Developer           | Full Stack Developer |
 | [James Windjack](mailto:jw17rm@brocku.ca) | Assistant Developer      | Full Stack Developer |

+## License
+SoundPalette is licensed under the [Apache 2.0 License](LICENSE).

+This means you are free to use, modify, and distribute the project, even commercially, as long as you provide proper attribution and include a copy of the license.